-Step 2) Reduce intake of foods naturally high in phosphate
+Reduce intake of some foods naturally high in phosphate

-You may need to lower your child's intake of natural phosphate sources.
-These include milk and dairy products (e.g. cheese, yogurt, ice cream), eggs, meat, fish and nuts.
+You may need to lower your intake of natural phosphate sources.
+These include foods such as milk and milk products (e.g. cheese, yogurt, ice cream), eggs, meat, fish and nuts.
+See pages 10-11 for a guide to choosing foods which are lower in phosphate.

-Your dietitian will help you with any changes you may need to make with your child's diet
+Your dietitian will help you with any changes you may need to make to your diet